brlindblom/ruby-nagios-snmp/README.md

 logically, but are expressed differently.
 I figured, in the long-term, it would be nice to have a consistent way of doing this that is flexible.

-Feel free to provide some comments on the code below.
 The intent is to replace as many check_snmp-style scripts as possible so that there is a single, maintainable code-base.
 This will make it easier in the long-run to

 1. Add new checks
-2. On-board new people who will have to deal with Nagios checks as there will be a single way to do things
+2. On-board new people who will have to deal with Nagios checks as there will be (mostly) a single way to do things
 3. VASTLY reduce the number of snmpget/walk/bulkwalk calls made by the Nagios server
 4. Integration with configuration management would be much simpler (rather than just storing a bunch of scripts)